pascua28/adhell3/device_owner.md

     Replace `{package_name}` with Adhell3's package name configured in [app.properties](https://gitlab.com/fusionjack/adhell3-scripts#appproperties)

     The command output will indicate result.
 You can double-check if Adhell3 has Device Owner in Adhell3->Other->Settings->About (Is Device Owner)

+3. If granting failed you can use these commands to check requirements:
+    - `adb shell dumpsys account` - list accounts
+    - `adb shell pm list users` - list profiles.
+Only one (main) profile should be listed
+    - `adb shell dpm list-owners` - list owners